mundschenk-at/wp-typography/readme.txt

 please upgrade PHP or continue to use version 4.2.2.

 == Changelog ==

+= 5.1.3 - December XX, 2017 =
+* _Change_: Updated to use version 5.2.3 of the composer package `mundschenk-at/php-typography`.
+* _Bugfix_: Sometimes, the French double quotes style generated spurious ».

 = 5.1.2 - November 25, 2017 =
 * _Change_: Updated to use version 5.2.2 of the composer package `mundschenk-at/php-typography`.